© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow in Morden Park 350m south west of Hunting Bridge is a scheduled monument protected by Historic England under reference 1016281.
 View the official record →

-Bowl barrow in Morden Park is a Bronze Age funerary monument located approximately 350 metres south-west of Hunting Bridge near Morden in Dorset.
+Bowl barrow in Morden Park is a Bronze Age burial mound located approximately 350 metres south west of Hunting Bridge in Dorset, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016281.

 Bowl barrow in Morden Park 350m south west of Hunting Bridge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016281.